make-all/AutoLink/README.md

 The following branches are available:
 * mantis-1.2.x: Obsolete.
 No further changes are planned on this branch.
 * mantis-1.3.x: Working, bugfixes for this branch will be accepted.
-* master: Work in progress for mantis 2.x.
-Works, but still has rough edges on the UI.
+* master: Working, main development focus is on this branch.

 After cloning and checking out the branch corresponding to your mantis version, enable the plugin in the *Manage* menu of Mantis.